HashirHussain/docker-and-kubernetes-notes/README.md

 [Docker Hub](https://hub.docker.com/) is the online registry tool for Docker.
 You can use, publish and share Docker Images via Docker Hub.

-## Create containerized application
+## Create a simple containerized application

-Docker can build or creates images based on the "instructions" we write in `Dockerfile`.
+Docker can build or create images based on the "instructions" we write in `Dockerfile`.

+### prepare `Dockerfile`

 Here is the format of `Dockerfile`.